matauangcina/sherlock/README.md

-## Sherlock
+# Sherlock
-An Android application static analyzer framework powered by Semgrep OSS Engine.
+An Android application static analyzer framework powered by SemGrep OSS Engine.
 Sherlock provides the option to use multiple decompilers for decompiling and analyzing APKs in a black box environment.
 Sherlock currently focuses on identifying insecure ICC implementations in Android applications and provides exploitation modules for the identified vulnerabilities.

 ## Requirements
+* OpenJDK < 22
+* Python3
 * ADB installed and set up on the path environment

 ## Vulnerabilities